HIV Transmission Risk

 Different factors can increase or decrease transmission risk.
-For example, taking antiretroviral therapy (i.e., medicines for HIV infection) can reduce the risk of an HIV-infected person transmitting the infection to another by as much as 96%.1 Consistent use of condoms reduces the risk of getting or transmitting HIV by about 80%.2 Conversely, having a sexually transmitted infection or a high level of HIV virus in the blood (which happens in early and late-stage infection) may increase transmission risk.
+For example, taking antiretroviral therapy (i.e., medicines for HIV infection) can reduce the risk of an HIV-infected person transmitting the infection to another by as much as 96%,1 and consistent use of condoms reduces the risk of getting or transmitting HIV by about 80%.2 Using both condoms and antiretroviral therapy reduces the risk of HIV acquisition from sexual exposure by 99.2%.3 Conversely, having a sexually transmitted infection or a high level of HIV virus in the blood (which happens in early and late-stage infection) may increase transmission risk.

 - Cohen MS, Chen YQ, McCauley M, et al; HPTN 052 Study Team.
 Prevention of HIV-1 Infection with early antiretroviral therapy.
 N Engl J Med 2011;365(6):493-505.